Truncated Variational Expectation Maximization: Introduction

-This paper summarizes the main result about the novel truncated variational EM (TV-EM) approach in Sec.\,\ref{SecSummary}.
-The reader interested in applying the approach will find the required information there and a partial and explicit form of the algorithm at the end of Sec.\,\ref{SecOptimization}.
-In Sec.\,\ref{SecVarApproaches}, we first introduce standard variational EM (and Gaussian and factored variational distributions).
-The introduction of the standard framework serves (A)~for highlighting the differences between truncated approaches and standard approaches, and (B)~will be required to point out where we have generalized to non-standard variational distributions.
-Sec.\,\ref{SecTVEM} formally shows that truncated distributions can be treated as fully variational distributions by generalizing the standard free energy framework to include distributions with exact zeros.
-Sec.\,\ref{SecOptimization} then derives the theoretical results which are used to formulate TV-EM as a meta-algorithm.
-Sec.\,\ref{SecApplications} presents example applications of the novel variational framework including its application to embed `hard EM' into the free energy framework.
+In Sec.\,\ref{SecSummary} we provide the problem statement and provide the main result in the form of a meta-algorithm.
+The reader interested in applying the approach will find the required information there and a partial and explicit form of the meta-algorithm at the end of Sec.\,\ref{SecOptimization}.
+In Sec.\,\ref{SecVarApproaches}, we first discuss standard and recent related versions of variational EM.
+The section serves (A)~for highlighting the differences and novelties of truncated variational distributions, and (B)~will point out where some standard derivations have to be generalized.
+Sec.\,\ref{SecTVEM} provides results required for a fully variational treatment of truncated distributions.
+Sec.\,\ref{SecOptimization} then derives the main theoretical results which are required to formulate the TV-EM meta-algorithm.
+Sec.\,\ref{SecApplications} presents example applications of the novel variational framework and shows that `hard EM' is recovered as a special case of TV-EM.
 We conclude by discussing the results in Sec.\,\ref{SecDiscussion}.